nevtemu/crew-positions-3/README.md

 16.03.2024
 > Shortened aircraft delivery date.

 > Project has grown large.
 Slitted into separate modules.

 > Added settings to toggle on/off additional information.

 > Added information for ramadan services.
 > ![Ramadan information](screenshots/scr13.png)

 17.03.2024
 > Added UL1A for B773 LRV.
 Lots of work: position, break and VCM changes.

 > Moved DF position to UL3 and MFP to UR3 (Initially my thought were to align with A380 2 class where UR3 is DF, but it make more sense to keep MFP on same side as CSV for service, and even on 2 class it is changed by company now).

 > Added link to change comment on crew portal.
 > ![Comments](screenshots/scr14.png)

 > Added autocorrection of breaks, when positions changed manually.
 > ![Breaks](screenshots/scr15.gif)

 > Added highlight for duplicated positions.
 > ![Duplicates](screenshots/scr16.gif)
-> Most of features can be switched off in settings.